 I was well aware of the threats from hackers, and the annoyance of getting hundreds of daily spam e-mails offering everything from increased site traffic to earning thousands, even millions, of dollars overnight using whatever money-making system the particular spammer was pushing.
 It was about three years between the times I shut down my flagship “RCM TravelSite” to the time I started “The Charest Family on the Web.”
 I have been shocked at how the Internet community has changed over those years.

 My earlier website was largely a homegrown effort that ultimately used a hodgepodge of commercial, free, open source and in-house (I wrote it) software.
-None of it worked together seamlessly and for the last year or so that I operated it, I was spending the bulk of my time trying to keep it together.
+Nothing worked seamlessly and for the last year I operated it I was spending all my time keeping it together.
 When I decided to start up this site, having a software package with the features I needed, that actually worked together, was important.

 For the first year I used a light-weight package called “Cute Copy.”
 It was easy to setup, and seemed to have all the features I wanted.
 But after a year of use its limitations really showed, so I looked around for something to replace it.

 I settled on PHP Nuke as my platform for a variety of reasons, not the least being that it was a pre-loaded package offered by my web-hosting company.
-I had used an earlier version on RCM TravelSite as my news section and had some working knowledge of it.
+My commercial website had used an earlier version for news posting, so I had some working knowledge of it.
 I also knew there was a LOT of third-party modules available that offered all the functionality I wanted.